chimochio/civng/README.md

 Each unit has two movements per turn.
 You can cycle through active units with `.`.
 You start a new turn by pressing Return.

+If you move on a tile with an enemy unit on it, you initiate a melee attack automatically.
+If you win, you move on the enemy's tile.

 Water `~` and mountains `A` are impassable.
 Hills `^` use up 2 movement points.